Tourism in Saudi Arabia: Other sites

-Red Sea is being developed as a beach resort where women can wear bikinis.
+The Red Sea is being developed as a beach resort where women can wear bikinis.
 The construction began in 2019.
 The Red Sea is one of the seven wonders of the underwater world.
 Known for its beautiful coral reefs and abundant marine life, it is listed as one of the best diving locations in the world.

 Arrivals by country

 Most visitors arriving in Saudi Arabia on a short term basis were from the following countries:

 Future prospects

-By 2019, the domestic tourism is planned to increase by 8% and the international tourism is expected to increase to 5.6%.
 Saudi Arabia’s overall number of tourist trips is on course to be 93.8 million by 2023, up from 64.7 million in 2018.
 Riyadh and Jeddah hosted Color Runs in late 2019.
 Hotels are no longer required to ask Saudi couples for proof of marriage for a check-in.
 The government is spending billions on bringing forms of entertainment such as wrestling, tennis, car racing, expensive restaurants and concerts to expand tourism.